-Maternity photos are a great way to capture a fleeting yet important moment in a new mother’s life.
+Maternity photography is a great way to capture a fleeting yet important moment in a new mother’s life.

 Photographing subjects in high key lighting can give your photographs an ethereal feeling.
 There’s a flood of light in your photo.
 This type of lighting is perfect in a studio or on location.